BII-Lab/Yeti-Project/doc/Experiment-PINZ.md

 31-May-2017 15:46:49.278 dnssec: debug 3: validating net/DS: marking as secure, noqname proof not needed
 ```

-In the above DNSSEC log, the keyid 14796 is VeriSign's zsk.
-It's successful because the VeriSign's zsk is recognized and used for validation.
+In the above DNSSEC log, the keyid 14796 is IANA ZSK.
+It's successful because the IANA ZSK is recognized and used for validation.

 Note that it is also proposed that a small piece of script running on volunteer resolver and recording the event in a formal and unified format may help for analysis and statistic.